aksommerville/egg2/etc/doc/tilesheet-format.md

  ...
 Runs:
          1  Table ID, >0.
          1  Tile ID.
-         1  Tile count.
+         1  Tile count - 1.
        ...
 Content, one byte per tile.
 ```

 It is an error if any (Tile ID + Tile count) exceeds 256.
 Any unspecified tiles are zero.

+No order, overlap, or adjacency constraints on runs.

 ## Text

 Line-oriented text.
-No comments.
-Empty lines are ignored.
+Comments and empty lines are permitted only between tables.

 Each table begins with a line containing the integer table id, or a name in `shared_symbols:NS_tilesheet_*`.
 Followed by 16 lines of 32 hex digits each.